Potential Benefits of CBD Oil

 CBD is different from THC (tetrahydrocannabinol), the psychoactive cannabinoid found in marijuana plants.
 Quality CBD is derived from hemp plants, not marijuana plants.
 CBD has no psychoactive qualities, instead nourishing your endocannabinoid system.

 CBD oil is being researched for its benefits in a variety of health conditions and symptoms, including anxiety and depression, chronic pain and joint issues, migraines, skin issues, epilepsy, alcoholism, and sleep issues.

 Anxiety & Depression

 Further research is needed, as it is with all uses for CBD oil, but CBD oil is a promising addition to treatment regimens for anxiety disorders and depression.
-It’s even said to have an antidepressant effect!
-CBD oil works to alleviate anxiety disorders and depression by interacting with the 5-HT1A neuro-receptor of the endocannabinoid system.
-It has a slight sedative effect, which can help calm anxiety sufferers.
+It’s even said to have a potential antidepressant effect.

 Chronic Pain and Joint Issues

 Studies have shown significant pain relief with topical application of CBD to pain sites and joints.
 CBD reduces inflammation and has been found to reduce joint swelling, making it a popular treatment for arthritis.
 Cannabinoids in general are becoming popular treatments for chronic pain associated with multiple sclerosis, fibromyalgia, and cancer.